gvwilson/thirdbit/src/talks/sdgc/index.md

   <div class="col-8">
     Eric Raymond: <em><a href="https://isbnsearch.org/isbn/9781565927247">The Cathedral and the Bazaar</a></em> (1999)
     <ul>
-      <li>A compelling but misleading myth about the social organization of open source development</li>
+      <li>A compelling but misleading myth about the social organization of open source</li>
     </ul>
   </div>
 </div>